yashleo21/Coursec/README.md

 # Coursec
-A Android based application utilizing the power of Google's Firebase.
+An Android based application utilizing the power of Google's Firebase.

 Powered by Material Design.